Thai protesters rally ahead of parliamentary debate

 The apparent rationale for the march is to bring attention to the protesters’ contention that King Maha Vajiralongkorn spends much of his time in Germany.

-Protesters’ criticism of the royal institution has irked conservative Thais because it traditionally has been treated as sacrosanct.
+Protesters’ criticism of the royal institution has irked conservative Thais because the monarchy traditionally has been treated as sacrosanct.

 Self-proclaimed “defenders of the monarchy” mobilized last week online and in rallies in several cities, in many cases led by local civil servants.
 On Wednesday, a small royalist rally in Bangkok broke into violence when a few attendees attacked anti-government student activists.